filegator/filegator/docs/install.md

 ## Upgrade

-Since version 7 is completely rewriten from scratch, there is no clear upgrade path from the older versions.
+Since version 7 is completely rewriten from scratch, there is no clear upgrade path from older versions.

 If you have an older version of FileGator please backup everything and install the script again.

+Upgrade instructions for non-developers:

+- Backup everythig
+- Download the latest version
+- Replace all files and folders except `repository/` and `private/`

+Which versions am I running?
+Look for `APP_VERSION` inside `dist/index.php` file